BoundaryFinder

 HM Land Registry currently holds title records for over 26 million registered properties in England and Wales.
 Of these, the majority are residential titles that were first registered between the 1960s and 2000s — precisely the period when T-mark transfer was routinely omitted.

 No retrospective exercise has been carried out to identify and register missing T-marks.
-The Law Commission’s 2016 review of the Land Registration Act 2002 acknowledged ongoing problems with boundary data but made no specific recommendation for recovering historical T-mark records.
-The gap, for the most part, is permanent — unless individual property owners take specific steps to recover or create the records.
+The Law Commission’s 2016 consultation paper and 2018 final report (Law Com No. 380) on the Land Registration Act 2002 acknowledged ongoing problems with boundary data but made no specific recommendation for recovering historical T-mark records.
+The gap is, for most properties, permanent — and while there are routes worth trying, they frequently return nothing for pre-1990 properties.

 The absence of T-marks does not mean there is no answer to the fence ownership question.
 It means the answer cannot be found in the registered title alone.
 The filed documents, physical conventions, and common law presumptions may all provide evidence.
 See What This Means For You below.